Gathika94/gathika94.github.io/_projects/graph_matching.md

 ---
 title: "Graph Matching"
 excerpt: "Graph Matching aims to find node correspondence between two graphs, where a node in one graph can be matched with at most one node in the other graph.
-It has applications in many domains including computer vision and bio-informatics.
+It has applications in many domains including computer vision and bio-informatics."
 collection: projects
 ---